Affiliate links on Android Authority may earn us a commission. Learn more.

 Another top option goes by the name Screen Master, and it’s once again free with a few ads here and there.
 You won’t have to root your device, which is always nice to hear.
 Screen Master allows you to take scrolling screenshots, make notes on top of your images, and even stitch smaller images together.
 It sports a cleaner interface overall than LongShot, though there are a few features that you may have to pay for depending on your needs.

 One more scrolling screenshot app for your consideration is Full Screenshot Capture and Screenshot Editor.
 The name is a lot, but it explains just what you can do.
 There are just a few simple buttons to get the hang of, and you can screenshot entire web pages with the built-in browser.
 You’ll have to position the bars at the top and bottom of your page to denote where you want to begin and end your shot.

 Will we see scrolling screenshots on Android 12?

 We’ve begrudgingly accepted that scrolling screenshots aren’t a part of Android 11, but what about in the future?
 Android 12 is in the public beta stages, and it’s already brought heaps of new features.
 After all, scrolling screenshots were in development previously, so we should hope for more progress this year.

-We’ve been exploring the Android 12 Developer Preview to no end, and we’ve already picked out plenty of our favorite new features.
+We’ve been exploring the Android 12 Public Beta to no end, and we’ve already picked out plenty of our favorite new features.
 So far, we’ve come across new ways to mark up screenshots with emojis, paintbrushes, and more.
 What really matters is, yes, you can take scrolling screenshots in Android 12.
 It didn’t make the cut for Android 11, but it should be a baked-in feature going forward.